Pistachio: Towards Synthetic, Balanced, and Long-Form Video Anomaly Benchmarks: Pistachio Benchmark

 \subsubsection{Pistachio for Video Anomaly Detection}

 We introduce our new dataset for VAD, a comprehensive collection comprising 4,962 videos, which total 29.11 hours of footage captured at 16 FPS.
 It is the largest known semi-supervised VAD dataset.
 The dataset is structured across 6 major scenes and encompasses 31 distinct anomaly categories.
+Notably, we introduce 10 novel anomaly types that are absent in existing VAD benchmarks: Animal Predation, Animal Abuse, Construction Accidents, Infrastructure Failure, Natural Disasters, Avalanche, Equipment Breakdown, Extreme Weather Events, Ground Collapse, and Landslide.
 In addition to frame-level labels, it provides rich textual annotations.
-The detailed composition of our training and testing sets is provided in Tab. \ref{tab:dataset_stats_compact}
+The detailed composition of our training and testing sets is provided in the supplementary material.

 To highlight the contributions of our dataset, we comprehensively compare it to existing benchmarks.
 Our dataset is distinguished by several outstanding traits.
 First, as illustrated in \ref{fig:upset_diagram}, it introduces a wealth of scene-specific anomalies, like Avalanche, Landslide, and Animal Predation.
 And our dataset integrates novel categories—nearly half of which are absent in other datasets—to emphasize critical social and ecological safety issues.
 We have maintained a balanced categorical distribution, directly addressing the persistent long-tail problem.
 Second, the dataset's unprecedented scale in scene diversity comprehensively mitigates the long-standing issue of model scene-dependency.
 Third, as shown in the examples in Fig \ref{fig:1} our normal samples extend beyond trivial actions; thanks to a meticulous storyline design, we incorporate a rich array of complex daily activities, like handshaking and vehicle boarding.
 Fourth, Finally, the inclusion of both conventional static shots to mimic surveillance perspectives and dynamic mobile camera shots makes our dataset uniquely suited for emerging applications in fields such as drone monitoring and autonomous driving.